...

 Timing Divorce to Avoid Spousal Maintenance Eligibility

 Finally, you could simply do the math and divorce your spouse earlier than 10 years.
-This is a fairly cynical way to look at marriage, but it would do the trick as putting your spouse in a position where he or she would not be eligible to receive spousal maintenance.
-Unless one of the exceptions listed previously comes into play, you and your spouse must have been married for at least 10 years before the divorce to be eligible to receive spousal maintenance.
-Get a divorce earlier than that and then your spouse would be in a position where he or she may not be able to argue successfully that they are eligible to receive these types of benefits.
+This is a fairly cynical way to look at marriage.
+However, it would work by putting your spouse in a position where he or she would not be eligible to receive spousal maintenance.
+Unless one of the exceptions listed previously applies, you and your spouse must have been married for at least 10 years before the divorce to qualify for spousal maintenance.
+If you get a divorce earlier than that, your spouse may not be able to argue successfully that they are eligible to receive these types of benefits.

 Preparation is key when it comes to alimony

-Whether you are attempting to win alimony for yourself or trying to prevent your spouse from being awarded alimony after a divorce, you need to have a plan in place.
+Whether you are seeking alimony for yourself or aiming to prevent your spouse from receiving it, you need to have a clear plan in place.
 We have seen that there is a range of ways for you to avoid paying alimony.
 However, if your spouse has a plan that’s better than yours you may be on the hook for paying alimony when there is no need.
 Additionally, circumstances may come into play where you may be on the hook for paying alimony for a longer period than need be as well.
-To combat this type of situation it is recommended that you have an attorney to represent you.
+To address this situation effectively, it is advisable to have an attorney represent you.

 Finally, if your well-being depends on having spousal maintenance after a divorce you should have an attorney to advocate for you.
 Your ability to pay bills, feed yourself and your children and even have a roof over your head may depend upon these payments.